Bud Bulling

-In 1974, while playing for the Wisconsin Rapids Twins, Bulling was accidentally shot in the abdomen by a teammate.
+The Twins selected Bulling in the 14th round of the 1974 MLB Draft.
+That year, while playing for the Wisconsin Rapids Twins, Bulling was accidentally shot in the abdomen by a teammate.
 The bullet lodged in his pelvic bone and he spent three days in intensive care.
+Bulling was a Midwest League All-Star the following two seasons.
+He made his MLB debut with Minnesota in 1977, called up to replace the injured Glenn Borgmann.
+Bulling hit .156 in 15 games.